liusida/eth-wallet-888-cuda/README.md

 - NVIDIA GTX 1070
 - nvcc: V12.2

-If you find this project useful and want to support further development, send ETH to:
+And here is the wallet address I've generated using a few hours:

 - **0x8888888827d3099Ba8A1Fe5C7B47cDfca8C4c1B5**

-(or even SepoliaETH is also welcome)
+If you find this project useful and want to support further development, please send this address some ETH~ (or even SepoliaETH is also welcome :)

 Thank you for your support! 🚀